bb-wg02/cal-cap/README.md

 The confusion matrix is an excellent mechanism to visualize the distribution of the data into 4 intuitive boxes.
 We can easily see how many true positive and true negatives there are, but also see determine whether or not our misclassifications tend towards false positives or tend towards false negatives.

-In the Cal Capstone project, we will again use these measures, but there are changes being made to the data structures and our analysis of the business needs also inspire changes in our prediction approach: sentence-based and windowed predictions.
+For these reasons in the Cal Capstone project, we again used these measures.
+Note that there are changes being made to the data structures and our analysis of the business needs also inspired changes in our prediction approach: sentence-based and windowed predictions.

+### Questions to answer as we change the design:

 **Data structure change:Sentence-based:**